barberd/cocorsa/README.md

 The program uses the 'Chinese Remainer Theorem' method to speed up decryption compared to original RSA.

 However, decryption still takes noticeably longer than encryption as the private exponents are very large compared to the public exponent.
-Messages encrypted with 2048-bit keys takes over a day to decrypt on an original CoCo.
+Messages encrypted with 2048-bit keys takes over a day to decrypt on an original hardware CoCo.
+Some emulators allow one to speed up execution; for example see the '-nothrottle' option for MAME.

 ## Building